infobloxopen/cni-infoblox/docs/README-K8S.md

 - subnet
 - gateway

-The name should be different because relevent network will be created in Infoblox applinaces so we can't hava a network with same name and different subnet.
-The subnet/cidr and gatway are different because in background routes & iptables will be configured in each node for respective subnet/cidr only.
+The name should be different because relevant network will be created in Infoblox appliances so we can't have a network with same name and different subnet.
+The subnet/cidr and gateway are different because in background routes & iptables will be configured in each node for respective subnet/cidr only.

 User have to manually update the CNI network conf file. so use this **k8s/cni-infoblox-plugin-without-net-conf.yaml** file to deploy cni-infoblox-plugin daemonset only.
 It will just copy the **infoblox** plugin binary only to all the worker nodes.